author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle

 The following do's and don'ts could help you prevent your child from getting exposed to inappropriate online content:

-Beyond everything else, always be ready to comfort your child in case he has been accidentally exposed to inappropriate content and is traumatised by it.
+Beyond everything else, always be ready to comfort your child in case they have been accidentally exposed to inappropriate content and is traumatized by it.
 Following the tips given here will help you teach your child about the value of the Internet while pointing out the dangers it also holds.

 Comments